unfoldedcircle/core-api/doc/entities/entity_sensor.md

 The device class specifies the type of sensor and links it with a default unit of measurement to display in the user interface.

-- The `custom` device class allows arbitrary UI labels and units.
+- The `custom` device class allows arbitrary text values and unit labels.
 - The `temperature` device class performs automatic conversion between °C and °F.

 ## Features